ChanGarrickT/ECS273_Firefighting/README.md

 8. Optionally, view the API documentation in a web browser at: http://localhost:8000/docs

 ### Front-End
-1. In another terminal window, navigate to `client`:
+1. In another terminal window, navigate to `/client`:
     ```shell
     cd client
     ```